noisebridge/PythonClass/README.md

 ### PSAs and Events

+**PSA 10-1-14:** Classes start at 7 sharp.
+It's alright to be late, but we want to make sure to finish up by nine so people can hack or catch their preferred train home.

 **PSA 8-19-14:** The [noisebridge wiki](https://noisebridge.net/wiki/PyClass) and [github readme](https://github.com/PyClass/PyClass-lesson-plans) files have the same information and updates.

 **PSA 8-16-14:** The new curriculum for the Noisebridge PyClass is a crash course in the Python standard library, also touching on modules that are popular but not quite part of the standard modules.
 Scroll down to see the course list.

 ### Scheduled Weekly Meeting Times

+We set up the space at 6:45 PM - try to arrive early to help if you are able to.

 * Tuesday 7:00 - 9:00 PM PST - 'Turing' Classroom
 * Wednesday 7:00 - 9:00 PM PST - 'Church' Classroom